• Saturday

 In the conversation, it is important to listen to the child, reflect his emotions, confirm that the situation was really scary, but at the same time explain that there are safety measures that must be followed to avoid such dangers.
 Physical contact (hugs, holding hands) also helps the child feel safe.

-«If a child has witnessed or heard a story that his peers or adults came across a mine, then you should choose a protected space to talk to him.
+«If a child has witnessed or heard a story that his peers or adults stumble upon a landmine, then a protected space should be chosen for a conversation with him.
 If it is a small child, you can put it on your lap.
 If it is an adult child, then somewhere near you.
 It is necessary to hug if the child allows it.
 And very calmly about talking about the situation that happened.
 When a child talks, we listen carefully, we learn to empathize.
 It is also necessary to reflect her emotions and experiences, for example, you can say: «Yes, it is very terrible, were you scared, or did you witness such a terrible situation?».
 And here it is important that the child tells the details.
-After all, when we become a witness or a hero of such a danger, it is important for us to tell it several times in order to get rid of our worries,» the psychologist advises.
+After all, when we become a witness or a hero of such a danger, it is important for us to tell it several times in order to get rid of our worries,» advises the psychologist.

 If the child wants to tell his story more than once, let him do so.
 This is part of the process of letting go of negative experiences.
 After such a conversation, it is important to help the child get rid of tension: you can offer him to play active games or perform simple physical exercises.